Diploma for the head of the White House: where and what kind of education did the US presidents receive

-But still in America there are a number of universities that are associated with the names of the presidents.
-The presidents either graduated from these universities or studied at least for some time.
-Harvard University is in the first place - probably this is the oldest institution of higher education in the United States and the most famous, 8 US presidents studied there.
-At the second, Yale University, where 5 presidents studied.
-In third place is the little-known college of William and Mary in Virginia, one of the oldest American universities, 3 presidents studied in it.
+Still, in America there are a number of universities that are associated with the names of presidents.
+Presidents either graduated from these universities, or studied at them for at least some time.
+In the first place is Harvard University - this is probably the oldest higher educational institution in the United States and the most famous, where 8 US presidents studied.
+On the second - Yale University, where 5 presidents studied.
+In third place is the little-known College of William and Mary in Virginia, one of the oldest American universities, where 3 presidents studied.
 In fourth place is the well-known Princeton - 2 presidents.
 In fifth place is West Point.

 All the rest graduated from various educational institutions in one capacity or another, some presidents did not receive higher education at all, and some studied so poorly that they tried not to advertise this fact.
 For example, President Trump graduated from the University of Pennsylvania business school, but is hiding his grades.
 He has a diploma, he graduated from high school.
 But the University of Pennsylvania is also not spreading about how Trump studied.
 The president has never spoken at this university.
 Any university tries to attract its outstanding graduates to important events and presents them with some honorary doctorates or diplomas.
 For some reason, the University of Pennsylvania has never invited Donald Trump, and even on excursions around the university this topic does not come up.